 Hoholik/Husband Victory Bell

 The bell which hangs outside the gym entrance to the Norris Center.
 After each Laker win, the team doffs its skates, pulls on ski caps, and charges down the halls of the building to sound the victory bell.
 The custom was started soon after the bell was hung in early 1980's.
 Prior to the 1992-92 season, the bell, which sustained extensive damage from the 1992 NCAA Championship celebration, was replaced with one from a West Troy, New York church.
+Click Here to see this excting tradition in action!

 The nemesis of all opposing goaltenders at the Taffy Abel Arena.
 The authentic ship's horn is mounted high on the wall behind the goal the visitors defend for two periods.
 It blasts for each Laker goal and following all home games.
 The horn operates on compressed air.